15 July 2020

 - European Commission: The European Pillar of Social Rights in 20 principles

-- European Commission: First-stage consultation of social partners on fair minimum wages in the EU
+- European Commission: Fair minimum wages: Commission launches second-stage consultation of social partners

 Key outputs over the years